grzegorz-ozanski/payments-public/README.md

 ### 🛠 Credential management helpers

-You can use the helper scripts from the `tools/` directory to import/export credentials between `.credentials` file and system keyring:
+You can use the helper scripts from the `tools/` directory to import/export credentials between a `.credentials` file and the system keyring:

 ```bash
 python tools/export_credentials.py